 Ms. Adornetto graduated summa cum laude from Stockton University, and cum laude from Seton Hall University School of Law.
 She began her legal career as judicial law clerk to the Honorable Joseph P. Quinn, J.S.C., in the Superior Court of New Jersey, Monmouth County.
 Since then, she has been engaged in private practice, handling complex civil and complex litigation matters throughout New Jersey.
 Ms. Adornetto devotes her practice to litigation.
 While Ms. Adornetto represents parties in various settings, she primarily assists individual and corporate claimants in such concentrations as personal injury, general liability (premises liability, defamation, dram shop, workplace incidents), contractual, professional malpractice, and product liability, as well as appeals in these practice areas.
 Ms. Adornetto routinely practices and appears before the Superior Court of New Jersey, the Superior Court of New Jersey Appellate Division, and the United States District Court, District of New Jersey.
 In addition to court appearances and trial-related work, Ms. Adornetto has participated in, and favorably resolved matters in countless mediations, arbitrations, and other alternative dispute resolution mechanisms.

-Michael M. DiCicco is a partner with Maggs & McDermott.
-Prior to joining the firm, he was a partner at Bathgate, Wegener & Wolf, P.C. and an associate at Lowenstein Sandler.
-From 1983-1984 Mr. DiCicco served as a judicial law clerk for the Honorable Morton I. Greenberg in the Superior Court of New Jersey Appellate Division.
-Mr. DiCicco is a member of the bar in New Jersey, the United States District Court for New Jersey, the Third Circuit Court of Appeals, and the United States Court of International Trade.
+Stephanie L. DeLuca is an associate with Maggs, McDermott & DiCicco.
+Prior to joining the firm, Ms. DeLuca served as a judicial law clerk for the Honorable Thomas M. Brown in the Superior Court of New Jersey and was an associate at the Lenox Law Firm and The Law Offices of Stephen E. Gertler.
+Ms. DeLuca is a member of the bar in New Jersey, the United States District Court for New Jersey, and Pennsylvania.